Regulations of University and Department Societies

-All student academic societies, new or continuing, must meet the following conditions to be considered for annual recognition:
+All societies, new or continuing, must meet the following conditions to be considered for annual recognition:

 - Academic purpose.

 The student academic society exists to enhance student learning and professional growth.
 It should provide opportunities for students to better prepare themselves academically and professionally.
 It does not exist to sponsor a series of recreational, community service, or well-being types of activities.
-The stated purposes and goals of the student academic society must clearly reflect this.
+The stated purposes and goals of the student academic society must clearly reflect this in the current society's bylaws.

 - Current set of bylaws.

-The society must have a set of bylaws that specify how it intends to operate.
+The student academic society must have a set of bylaws that specify how it intends to operate.
 The bylaws should include the following information: (1) the official name; (2) purposes and goals; (3) officers and duties; (4) elections and voting procedures; (5) financial rules and policies; (6) meetings; (7) membership; and (8) any other governing rules, procedures, and policies that apply.
 Click here for an example of bylaws.
 Societies which are local chapters of a national organization may submit documentation from the national organization which describes the operation of the local unit.
-Please email these to Ralph Kern, at email@example.com
+Please email these to the Office of Faculty Development, email@example.com.

 - Active faculty advisor.

 The student academic society must have adequate faculty support.
 The advisor must be a full-time BYU-Idaho faculty member.
-Any other proposed advisor who is not a full-time faculty member must receive approval in writing from the College Dean with stewardship over the relevant discipline.
+Any other proposed advisor who is not a full-time faculty member must receive approval in writing from the college dean with stewardship over the relevant discipline.
 The faculty advisor is expected to make some commitment of time to the society and its activities.
 As a minimum, he/she must be willing to meet with student leaders at least once a semester, attend events (including evening and weekend activities), and coordinate with the department chair and college dean on the society's activities.
-The faculty advisor's signature on the Basic Information Sheet indicates his/her willingness to make the foregoing commitment to the society.
+Overnight student travel requires full-time faculty to supervise travel plans and to accompany the students.
+Exceptions allowing supervision and accompaniment by part-time faculty or personnel must be properly authorized.
+See university travel policies at: http://www.byui.edu/financial-services/supervision.

-- Ten (10) members who are currently enrolled students.
+- Ten (10) members who are currently enrolled online or campus students.

-The membership list should include the name and student identification number of at least ten students who are members or potential members of the society.
+The membership list should include the name of at least ten students who are members or potential members of the society.

 - Endorsement by the sponsoring department chair and dean.